 Prerequisite, doctoral candidates only.
 Designed for doctoral candidates who are in the process of planning their research.
 Individuals will present their tentative research proposals and receive criticism from the class and the staff.
 By permission of the instructor only.

-423. DOCTORAL RESEARCH STUDY.
-Maximum eighteen hours credit.

-442. SCHOOL ADMINISTRATION-SCHOOL LAW.
-(Fourth course.)
-Four hours credit.
+- 423. DOCTORAL RESEARCH STUDY.
+Maximum eighteen hours credit. - 442.
+SCHOOL LAW.
+Three hours credit.